tommason14/openmm_annealing/README.md

 Simulated annealing in the NVT ensemble of a box of 500 TIP4P water molecules.

-General workflow would be equilibrate the simulation in the NPT ensemble prior to annealing.
+General workflow would be to equilibrate the simulation in the NPT ensemble prior to annealing.

 # Structure generation